FAQ

 Answer:

 Your municipal services bill is prepared by West Des Moines Water Works.
-It includes monthly charges for water, sanitary sewer, stormwater management and solid waste services.
+It includes monthly charges for water, sanitary sewer, stormwater management and solid waste services (garbage and recycling).
+In some cases, charges for solid waste services are handled privately by a HOA.
+To view current rates and fees, please visit

 Top